masaya-sasaki/beat-recommender2/README.md

 ## Introduction

 **Beat Recommender 2** is a song recommendation web application created using Next.js, React, Tailwind CSS, and Spotify API.
 I wanted to update my beat-recommender project using Spotify API that I created with Create React App with the new technology I have learned so I worked on this project.
 Referred to these awesome guides to learn about the use of Spotify API and Next.js.
+Target Users: spotify user's who enjoy finding music that they like based on recommendation. e.g. user's who enjoy the Discover weekly playlists on Spotify.

 It took 12 hours to develop from ideation to deployment.
+1 hour to brainstorm and come up with the idea of a web application using Spotify API.
+8 hours to development including research on Next.js, Spotify API integration, Tailwind CSS.
+1 hour to deployment, hosting, and continuous integration.
+2 hours to user test and improve the user experience.

 https://qiita.com/Yuki_Oshima/items/82116e4044687b16ef60
 https://dev.to/j471n/how-to-use-spotify-api-with-nextjs-50o5